 More Info... by email

-The surgery causes trauma to tissues, resulting in bruising and swelling, which may affect the prostate.
-Though this is a natural response to having a vasectomy, excessive swelling might impede urine flow as the swelling may produce obstructive internal pressure on the urethra.
-Health care providers usually recommend inactivity for 24 to 48 hours after a vasectomy, followed by a week of light activity.
+Most of the prostate problems reported after a vasectomy are related to complications.
+The surgery can cause trauma to tissues that often results in bruising and swelling, both of which may affect the prostate.
+Though this is a natural response to having a vasectomy, excessive swelling might impede urine flow by putting obstructive internal pressure on the urethra.
+In order to prevent this, health care providers usually recommend inactivity for 24 to 48 hours after a vasectomy followed by a week or so of light activity.
 If discomfort or swelling escalates or is accompanied by unusual drainage and warmth at the surgical site, patients should be evaluated by a health care provider for a possible infection.

-The body normally absorbs the sperm trapped in the prostate and the resectioned vasa deferentia, but occasionally the sperm may form clumps referred to as granulomas.
+The body normally absorbs the sperm trapped in the prostate and severed vasa deferentia, but occasionally the sperm may form clumps referred to as granulomas.
 When present in the prostate, a granuloma might trigger an immune response producing a benign form of prostatitis.
-Thought to be a generally harmless condition, rest and medication typically resolve the issue.
+This is thought to be a generally harmless condition, and rest and medication typically clear things up.

 Though prostate cancer is the most common malignancy diagnosed in men, researchers are hard pressed to find an association between the disease and vasectomy.
 Researchers cannot find a biological reason for an increase in prostate cancer risk.
-The testicles and vasa deferentia are directly affected following a vasectomy, but the prostate continues to function normally.
+The testicles and vasa deferentia are directly affected following a vasectomy, but the prostate continues to function as if nothing had happened.